Online Course "IATA"

 Topics include: definitions, classification (including environmentally hazardous substance classification), using the IATA Dangerous Goods List (“blue pages”), labeling, marking, packaging requirements unique to air transport, using the packing instructions (“yellow pages”), package segregation, exceptions, completing the Dangerous Goods Declaration form, air waybills, state (country) variations, operator (airline) variations and how to use the DOT PHMSA webpage.
 Does not cover radioactive materials.

 The goal of this course is to have the student walk away with a thorough understanding of how to use the IATA DGR, but most importantly, how to ship dangerous goods.
 The course consists of video instruction, practice problems and an examination.
 Depending upon whether the student is taking this course as an initial or refresher, students should allocate approximately 11 to 15 hours at the computer in order to complete this course.

 Students may stop and restart this course at their own pace.
 Upon successful completion of an online test, students will be issued a certificate.
 Students can always call or e-mail an instructor while working on course materials.
 Students will be provided with an electronic manual that includes slide handouts and other course materials.
-The student must have the most current version of the IATA Dangerous Goods Regulations in order to take this course.
+The student must have the 64th Edition (2023) IATA Dangerous Goods Regulations in order to take this course.